n4cr/djangulus/README.md

 ```

-You can import Saas files in app.scss to compose your styles.
+You can import Sass files in app.scss to compose your styles.
 For javascript, simply define your controllers in controller folder and then use them in HTML.

 ### Example controllers
 There are examples included to show how Stimulus 2.0 values API is used to pass context variables in the templates to controllers: